Thesis finishing phase bachelor’s 5 cr./master’s 10 cr.

 • The student invites the commissioner to the presentation seminar.

-Progress of the Master’s thesis seminar
+Progress of the master’s thesis seminar

 The thesis presentation seminars often follow the following structure: